 The Story of Dill’s Tavern

-Today, the many buildings of Dill’s Tavern and Plantation have come to tell not only the history of Dillsburg, but also the story of life on Pennsylvania’s frontier and is a slice of our nation’s history.
-Through our continuing archeological investigations and restoration projects, Dill’s Tavern and Plantation continues to grow both in size and as a resource for the history of Dillsburg and the study of 18th and 19th century American life.
+Today, Dill’s Tavern and its surrounding outbuildings have come to tell not only the history of Dillsburg but also the story of life on Pennsylvania’s frontier.
+Through our continuing archeological investigations and restoration projects, Dill’s Tavern continues to grow both in size and as a resource for the history of Dillsburg and the study of 18th and 19th century American life.